Veterinarian Salary in South Africa

 How long does it take to become a veterinarian in South Africa?

-It takes 6 years to become a veterinarian in South Africa.
+It takes 6 years to become a veterinarian.

 Are vets in demand in South Africa?